blackflux/secure-chest/README.md

 Type: `string` or `Buffer`<br>

-Define the secret that is used to encrypt the data.
-If string is provided it is converted into a Buffer using the provided encoding.
+Secret used to encrypt data.
+If `string` is provided it is converted into `Buffer` using provided encoding.

 #### name

 Type: `string`<br>
 Default: `default`

 Name of this Chester.
-A Chester can not open chests if a Chester with a different name but the same secret locked them.
-This is mainly ease-of-life, so one can use the same secret for different Chester.
+A Chester can not open chests if Chester with different name but same secret locked them.
+Ease-of-life, so one can use same secret for different Chester.

-Internally the input is merged with the provided secret and passed into the Crypter.
+Internally input is merged with provided secret and passed into underlying Crypter.

 #### encoding

 Type: `string`<br>
 Default: `utf8`

-The encoding used to convert between strings and Buffers.
+Encoding used to convert between strings and Buffers.
 For most cases `utf8` is suitable.

 #### zeroTime

 Type: `number`<br>
 Default: `1514764800`

-Used to delay the year [2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem).
-This should not be changes.
+Used to delay year [2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem).
+Should never be changed.

-Since the timestamp is stored as 4 bytes, using this offset the overflow is delayed for 48 years.
+Necessary since timestamp is stored as 4 bytes.

 #### maxAgeInSec

 Type: `number`<br>
 Default: `60`

-Maximum age before this token is considered expired and a `DecryptionExpiredError` is thrown.
-When this value is changed it is automatically changed for all previously created tokens as well, since only the timestamp is stored with the token.
+Maximum age in seconds before chest expires and `DecryptionExpiredError` is thrown when trying to unlock it.

+When value is changed it is automatically changed for all previously created chests, since chests only store a timestamp.

 #### encryption